dmbarbour/glas/docs/GlasDesign.md

 ## Underlying Model

-A Glas program is a pure function modeled by a directed graph with labeled edges.
-Evaluation rewrites this graph using two primary rewrite rules: *unification* and *application*.
-These rewrite rules are monotonic and confluent.
+A Glas program is modeled by a directed graph with labeled edges.
+Evaluation rewrites this graph using two primary rules: *unification* and *application*.
+Evaluation is monotonic and confluent.

 *Application* is the basis for computation.
 A function is applied to a node, called the applicand.
 Input and output parameters are modeled using labeled edges from the applicand.
 For example, if we apply a `multiply` function to a node, the function might read edges `x -> 6` and `y -> 7` then write edge `result -> 42`.

 *Unification* is the basis for dataflow.
 Unification merges two nodes.
-For inner nodes in the graph, unification propagates on matching edge labels.
+Unification propagates on matching edge labels.
 For terminal nodes, such as numbers or functions, unification is a type error.
 Thus, Glas effectively has single-assignment unification semantics.

-Edges are labeled from a finite alphabet, but larger labels can trivially be modeled via composition, e.g. `result` may involve a label for each character plus an implicit terminal.
-Together with unification of matching labels, this implicitly produces a trie-like structure for multiple labels on a node.
-A compiler may use a more efficient representation based on known types and static knowledge of interactions.

 A Glas function is defined by a bounded subgraph with a designated public node.
-When applied, the function subgraph will be copied, and the public node is unified with the applicand.
+When applied, the subgraph is copied then the public node is unified with the applicand.

+Edges are labeled from a finite alphabet.
+However, arbitrary labels can be modeled via composition.
+For example, a label `result:` may involve seven nodes in a sequence - one for each character, with `:` as sentinel.
+Together with unification, this implies a trie-like structure when multiple labels start with the same character.

+Glas provides an imperative-style syntax to work conveniently with this model.

 ## Records and Variants

-Glas has built-in support for records, e.g. `(x:6, y:7)`.
-Records are encoded in the underlying model as a graph node with an outbound labeled edge for each field.
-Glas provides functions that compute an 'updated' record, copying all fields except where requested.

-Glas distinguishes open and closed records.
-Closed records prevent adding new fields via unification, but contain an implicit summary of which fields are defined, allowing limited reflection.
-Glas records are closed by default.
-Open records are indicated by an ellipsis as the last field, e.g. `(x:6, y:7, ...)`.
+Glas has built-in support for records using a syntax of form `(x:6, y:7)`.

+In the underlying model, records are encoded as a trie of graph nodes, with outbound labeled edges for each byte in the label and `:` as the sentinel label.
+However, the Glas compiler will favor a flat, unboxed representation similar to C structures.

+Records are immutable.
+However, we can model record 'update' by a function that produces a copy of the record except for specified labels, which are added, removed, or have a value replaced.
+Glas provides syntax for record updates, and supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism).

+Glas distinguishes 'open' and 'closed' records.
+Closed records are the default.
+An open record is represented as `(x:6, y:7, ...)`.
+Open records allow fields to be added via unification.
+Closed records include an implicit field to support reflection on the set of defined fields, but block the adding of new fields via unification.
+We can unify closed records, so long as no new fields are added.

+Glas variants are modeled as closed, singleton records, e.g. `circle:(radius:3, color:red)`.
+Glas leverages the implicit field for reflection on closed records to support pattern matching on variants and records.

+Records are often used as function parameters in Glas.
+By leveraging closed records, functions may conveniently support *optional* parameters.

 The empty, closed record `()` serves as the Glas unit type and value.

-A variant is encoded as a closed, singleton record, e.g. `circle:(radius:3, color:red)`.
-Variants are the primary basis for conditional behavior with pattern matching.
-Logically, pattern matching relies on the implicit summary field.
-Glas has special support for variants in the type system.
-The unit variant `foo:()` is common for simple enumerations.
-Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`
+The unit variant `foo:()` is very convenient for modeling simple enumerations and optional flag-like parameters, so Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`.

-Closed records are frequently used as function arguments in Glas.
-Closed records conveniently support named parameters, optional parameters, and optional `'flag` parameters.
+*Aside:* The empty, open record `(...)` serves as an anonymous future.
+Use of parentheses around an unlabeled expression, such as `(expr)`, can usefully serve as a precedence indicator.

 ## Lists, Tuples, Arrays

-Lists are easily modeled as a recursive structure of records and variants:
+Lists are modeled as a recursive structure of variants and records:

         type List a = list:(head: a, tail: List a) | 'null

-Glas provides a shorthand: `[1,2,3]` is equivalent to `list:(head:1, tail:[2,3])`, and `[]` expands to `'null`.
+Lists are very useful, so Glas provides a convenient shorthand: `[1,2,3]` expands to `list:(head:1, tail:[2,3])`, and `[]` trivially expands to `'null`.

-Tuples in Glas are encoded as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
-Functions on lists that don't assume homogeneous type - such as length or zip - should be designed to also work for tuples.
-Tuples may be distinguished from normal lists in the type system, to protect features such as unboxed representation.
+Tuples can be modeled as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
+Tuples would generally be typed as records, rather than lists.
+Many functions on lists - length, zip, index, split, concatenation, etc. - should be carefully typed so they also work for tuples.

-Arrays are homogeneous lists with specialized representation.
-Arrays are distinguished from regular lists in the type-system to protect adjacent representation in memory, offset-based indexing, and linear in-place updates.
+Arrays are essentially lists with an optimized representation.
+Glas does not distinguish arrays from lists in syntax, but does distinguish arrays the type system to support array-optimized list functions and prevent accidental conversions.

+*Aside:* Support for list comprehensions is still under consideration.
+Support for abstraction of the list tail, e.g. `[1, ... rem]` as `list:(head:1, tail:rem)` is viable, but also not fully accepted yet.

-## Imperative Environment
+## Imperative Programming

-Glas supports a conventional environment of variables and named objects.
-Variables must be declared, and are immutable by default.
-Mutable variables may be updated in an imperative style, e.g. from the body of a `while` loop, `if-then` conditional statements, or pass-by-reference parameters.

-In the underlying model, this environment is represented as a record, sequentially threaded from one statement to the next and updated incrementally.
-A consequence is that Glas cannot model shared references to mutable variables.
-Only one function or thread may own a mutable variable at a time.
-This may involve static analysis similar to Rust language's borrow checker.

-An intriguing consequence is that mutable variables do not need to preserve 'type' at every step.
-We can model objects whose type depends on prior method calls.
-However, Glas will generally require compatible types after conditional branches, and invariant types within loops.

-In addition to the lexical environment, functions in Glas are implicitly parameterized by a pass-by-reference parameter representing [dynamic scope](https://en.wikipedia.org/wiki/Scope_%28computer_science%29#Dynamic_scoping).
-This dynamic environment object conveniently models 'effects' such as access to a console or network, drawing turtle graphics to a canvas, or construction of a constraint model for staged programming.

-A consequence of this design is that Glas has a very imperative programming style.
-Programmers will generally think about programs imperatively, with control-flow semantics.
-However, functions are still 'pure' with regards to partial evaluation, testing, refactoring, reuse in a different context.
+Glas syntax has a familiar, imperative style.
+Programs consist largely of declared variables, sequential statements, loops, and conditional behaviors.

+        fn collatz(n) {
+          var x = n;
+          var ct = 0;
+          while(x > 1) {
+            ct = ct + 1;
+            if(even(x)) {
+              x = x / 2;
+            } else {
+              x = 3*x + 1;
+            }
+          }
+          return ct;
+        }

+In the underlying model, a record-based environment of variables is threaded through loops and conditionals.
+Each statement may return an updated record, and thus model mutation.
+Variables may be immutable depending on declaration.
+As a consequence of the underlying model, Glas cannot directly share mutable variables.
+Special attention is required for closures or concurrency.

 ## Unification Variables

-Glas exposes the underlying unification semantics via unification variables.
-Variables may be declared before they are assigned.
-Deferred assignment is convenient for recursive structure or modeling deferred output from a thread.
-The empty, open record `(...)` serves as an anonymous unification variable.
+Glas exposes underlying unification semantics via deferred assignment.
+Effectively, all variables may be used as transparent [futures](https://en.wikipedia.org/wiki/Futures_and_promises).
+And the empty, open record `(...)` serves as an anonymous future.

+Within a single thread, futures are useful for recursive dependencies.
+With multiple threads of control, data structures constructed from futures also form a convenient foundation for concurrent interactions.
+For example, a list with a future tail can serve as a simple channel, where reading the next element may wait.
+Each element within the list is also potentially interactive.

-Glas will use a distinct syntax for unification vs. mutable variable update.
-The current proposal is `x := value` for unification vs. `x = value` for update.
+Glas uses a distinct syntax for deferred assignment vs. variable update.
+Current proposal is `x := value` for deferred assignment vs. `x = value` for update.
+Partial unification is supported.

-Unification variables are 'single assignment' when the value is fully defined.
-However, it is possible to unify multiple partial values.
 For example, `(x:6, ...)` and `(y:7, ...)` would unify as `(x:6, y:7, ...)`.
-More generally, `pt:(x:6, ...)` and `pt:(x:(...), y:7)` would unify as `pt:(x:6, y:7)`.
-That is, unification will merge records, but closed records require matching fields.
+Similarly, `pt:(x:6, ...)` and `pt:(x:(...), y:7)` would unify as `pt:(x:6, y:7)`.
+Unification with closed records cannot add new fields, but doesn't need to specify every field.

+Glas performs static analysis to ensure progress of the computation, e.g. guarding against cyclic dependencies that can cause deadlock.
+This analysis comes at a cost to expressiveness.
+Glas attempts to minimize this cost via sufficiently advanced static analysis models, e.g. using multi-party session types.

 ## Pass-by-Reference Parameters

-Pass-by-reference parameters are convenient for abstract manipulations of mutable variables.
-As a trivial example, we might abstract `x = x + 1` to `increment(&x)`.
-Due to the underlying model, Glas does not support true variable references.
-Instead, pass-by-reference is simulated via intermediate rewrite to in-out parameters with unification.
+Pass-by-reference parameters are convenient for abstract manipulation of mutable variables.
+As a trivial example, we could abstract `x = x + 1` to `increment(&x)`.
+Although the underlying model cannot represent true variable references, Glas can simulate pass-by-reference via in-out parameters.
 Glas will effectively expand `increment(&x)` to:

         {
             let tmp_x = (in:x, out:(...));